Risk management and internal control and audit

 Implementing the Group’s strategy depends on the company’s ability to recruit, develop, and retain the best professionals in private equity in all its teams.
 Performance appraisals are conducted twice a year, when an individual’s performance is assessed against agreed targets.

 Unexpected changes in the pace of investments or exits have a substantial impact on the Group’s cash flow.
 An individual investment or exit can considerably change the cash flow situation, and the exact timing of cash flow is difficult to forecast accurately.
-The company’s goal is for management fees to cover the Group’s operating expenses.
+The company’s goal is for fee income to cover the Group’s operating expenses.
 Carried interest is used to finance fund commitments that are not paid in or to increase dividend payment capacity.
 Cash flow calculations for different scenarios and for different time spans are updated regularly to ensure adequate liquidity.
 The Group also has a credit facility for short-term financing needs.

 Financial risk management, liquidity risk, interest rate risk, currency risk, and the price risk of fund investments are discussed in more detail in the following sections.

 The purpose of financial risk management is to ensure that the Group has adequate and effectively utilised financing in respect of the nature and scope of its business.
 The objective is to minimise the impact of negative market development on the Group with consideration for cost efficiency.
 Financial risk management has been centralised and the Group's CFO is responsible for financial risk management and control.